cen4010-s2021-g04/M1/README.md

 # 9.Checklist
 For each item below you must answer with only one of the following: DONE, ON TRACK (meaning it will be done on time, and no issues perceived) or ISSUE (you have some problems, and then define what is the problem with 1-3 lines).
 Reflect these items in your Jira project space:

-&nbsp;&nbsp;&nbsp;A)Team decided on basic means of communications: DONE
+&nbsp;&nbsp;&nbsp;a)Team decided on basic means of communications: DONE

-&nbsp;&nbsp;&nbsp;B)Team found a time slot to meet outside of the class: DONE
+&nbsp;&nbsp;&nbsp;b)Team found a time slot to meet outside of the class: DONE

-&nbsp;&nbsp;&nbsp;C)Front and back end team leads chosen: DONE
+&nbsp;&nbsp;&nbsp;c)Front and back end team leads chosen: DONE

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - Frontend: Mayte Ramirez-Calderon

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - Backend: Leon Rice III

-&nbsp;&nbsp;&nbsp;D)Github master chosen: DONE
+&nbsp;&nbsp;&nbsp;d)Github master chosen: DONE

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - Gianluca Guagliardo

-&nbsp;&nbsp;&nbsp;E)Team ready and able to use the chosen back and front-end frameworks: DONE
+&nbsp;&nbsp;&nbsp;e)Team ready and able to use the chosen back and front-end frameworks: DONE

-&nbsp;&nbsp;&nbsp;D)Skills of each team member defined and known to all: DONE
+&nbsp;&nbsp;&nbsp;f)Skills of each team member defined and known to all: DONE

-&nbsp;&nbsp;&nbsp;G)Team lead ensured that all team members read the final M1 and agree/understand it before submission: DONE
+&nbsp;&nbsp;&nbsp;g)Team lead ensured that all team members read the final M1 and agree/understand it before submission: DONE

 # 10.Tasks before submission